 How to keep your trail builder happy Seven things that trail builders hate, and five they love

 It’s easy to take the trails we ride for granted.
 In many places, it seems like they’ve always been there.
-But once in a while, when you hit the trail during working hours, you just might come across a crew putting in the work to make sure your trails are safer, clear of debris, and most of all, fun.
+But once in a while, when you hit the trail during working hours, you just might come across a crew putting in the work to make sure your trails are safer, clear of debris and most of all, fun.

 Good trails aren’t a given.
-They take immense amounts of planning and manual labor to build and maintain, and at the end of the day trail builders are the unsung heroes who create the sport we love so much.
+They take immense amounts of planning and manual labour to build and maintain, and at the end of the day trail builders are the unsung heroes who create the sport we love so much.
 Without them, we would still be riding down gravel roads, or taking hairy lines through dense woods on deer trails.

 So how do we keep our trail builders loving what they do?
 Well, every builder is an individual and has their own preferences, but Christina Chappetta @Cchappetta1 reached out to builders and diggers the world over to find some consensus on what to do to keep them happier.